ni/nimi-python/docs/nidcpower/enums.rst

         Acquires a measurement when a Measure trigger is received.
-Use the `niDCPower Fetch
-        Multiple <NIDCPowerVIRef.chm::/niDCPower_Fetch_Multiple.html>`__ VI to
-        retrieve the measurements.